BMIRDS/deepslide/README.md

 ## 5. Searching for Best Thresholds

 The simplest way to make a whole-slide inference is to choose the class with the most patch predictions.
-We do this.
 We can also implement thresholding on the patch level to throw out noise.
-To find the best thresholds, we do a grid search.
-This function will generate csv files for each wsi with the predictions for each patch.
+To find the best thresholds, we perform a grid search.
+This function will generate csv files for each WSI with the predictions for each patch.

 ```
 python code/5_grid_search.py